 1. Built-Up Roofs

-Built-up roofs, as their name suggests, are roofs made of multiple layers of material.
+Built-up roofs, as their name suggests, consist of multiple layers of material.
 Most commonly, they consist of layers of tar and gravel.
 Multiple layers increase the durability of a built-up roof but increase the cost with each layer.

-One of the oldest types of commercial roofs, built-up roofs hold up well to foot traffic but require a stable foundation with minimal vibration to preserve their integrity.
-Built-up roofs are resistant to UV damage..
+One of the oldest types of commercial roofs, built-up roofs withstand foot traffic well but require a stable foundation with minimal vibration to preserve their integrity.
+Built-up roofs are resistant to UV damage.

 Pros: Durable